-We Taste-Tasted 5 Stuffing Mixes & This Was the Best
+We Taste-Tasted 5 Stuffing Mixes & This Is the Best

 Cubes or tears?
 Stovetop or oven-baked?
 Multigrain or sourdough?
 Homemade or with help from a box?
 Those are just some of the stuffing options you'll likely be presented with for Thanksgiving when it comes time to plan your menu, and it can be overwhelming.